The Commercial Risk Hiding in Your Inbox

 The renewal cost

 Contract renewals are where the accumulated cost of email-based negotiation history becomes most concrete.
-The renewal negotiation requires understanding what was agreed last time, why specific terms were included, what the parties’ relative positions were, and what has changed since.
-In an email environment, this information is in the inbox of whoever led the last negotiation — assuming they are still with the organisation, assuming the emails have not been deleted or archived, and assuming the relevant threads can be identified and read in sequence.
+The renewal negotiation requires understanding what was agreed last time, why specific terms were included, and what has changed since.
+In an email environment, this information is in the inbox of whoever led the last negotiation — assuming they are still with the organisation, assuming the emails have not been deleted, and assuming the relevant threads can be identified and read in sequence.

 The Architecture That Addresses Both

 When the renewal comes around, the channel is already there.
 The history of the relationship is documented.
-The rationale for specific terms is visible.
 The person leading the renewal does not need to track down their predecessor or reconstruct the original negotiation from archived emails.
 The institutional knowledge of the commercial relationship is in the channel, permanent and transferable, independent of who currently holds the relationship.

 The Risk That Is Never Measured

 The cost of email-based contract management is real but largely invisible.
 It does not appear as a line item.
-It appears as legal costs that seem higher than they should be, renewal negotiations that take longer than expected, disputes that settle on unfavourable terms, and security incidents that begin with a sensitive attachment landing in the wrong inbox.
+It appears as legal costs that seem higher than they should be, renewal negotiations that take longer than expected, and disputes that settle on unfavourable terms.

 The inbox was built for communication.
 Not for commercial negotiation.
 Not for sensitive document management.
 Not for building the institutional record that protects the organisation when things go wrong.
 The cost of using it for all three is real.
 It is simply never measured until something goes wrong.